siggame/octo-robot/README.md

 ./bin/python masterblaster/spinup_local_gladiator.py

-This will create a replica of what a real gladiator would have. then one can go into the living_corders directory and run the ./kick.sh file which will spinup a gladiator, which will then should begin runnning games.
+This will create a replica of what a real gladiator would have. then one can go into the living_corders directory and

+bash ./kick.sh

+which will spinup a gladiator, which will then should begin runnning games.

 For actual running the arena its a bit more complicated.
 The folder that the generate_gladiator_package creates will have to be targed as a tgz